Matho/electricity-saver/README.md

 Activate your admin user:
 `User.last.update!(confirmed_at: Time.now)`

 Logout from docker container and visit `http://your-ip:8090` Sign in via the password you set during registration

+## First steps
+- create your network
+- create devices
+- create smart plug
+- create custom rules
+- check if ping works
+- check if automat is scheduling the events